OpenEvalProject/evals/manuscripts/elife-78540/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/78540/elife-78540-fig4-v1.jpg)

 **Figure 4.:** (A) Western immunoblot analysis of pYAP, YAP, pAKT, and AKT after APAP (10 mM) administration in Hep3B cells after 1 hr (Hep3B).
 The concentration of pYAP and pAKT is induced after APAP treatment in comparison to phosphate-buffered saline (PBS)-treated cells (ctrl); n = 2.
 (B) Spectrophotometric ROS measurement after APAP (10 mM), hydrogen peroxide (H2O2, 2 mM), and tert-butyl hydroperoxide (TBHP, 300 µM) treatment in Hep3B cells after 6 hr (n = 8 technical replicates, one out of two biological replicates is shown).
 APAP as well as H2O2 and TBHP induce ROS formation in living cells.
 Statistical test: one-way analysis of variance (ANOVA) with Geisser–Greenhouse correction (adjusted p value = 0.001) ***p-value ≤ 0.001.
 Whiskers depict min and max of the dataset.
 (C) Western immunoblot analysis of pYAP, YAP, pAKT, and AKT after H2O2 (2 mM) and APAP (10 mM) treatment for 1 hr.
 APAP, as well as H2O2 induce YAP and AKT phosphorylation compared to untreated cells (ctrl); n = 4.
 (D) Western immunoblot analysis of pYAP, YAP, pAKT, and AKT dynamics after TBHP (300 µM) and APAP (10 mM) treatment for 2 hr (Hep3B).
 APAP and TBHP induce AKT and YAP phosphorylation as compared to respective controls (ctrl).
 (E) Western immunoblot analysis of pAKT, AKT, pYAP, and YAP after hepatocyte growth factor (HGF) treatment (10 ng/µl) for 10 min (Hep3B).
 The cells were pretreated with an AKT inhibitor VIII (AKTi, 1, 5, and 10 µM) and starved for 3 hr prior HGF administration.
 Data illustrate that AKT inhibition prevents HGF-induced AKT and YAP phosphorylation.
 (F) Western immunoblot of pAKT, AKT, pYAP, and YAP after APAP (10 mM) administration for 1 hr (Hep3B).
 Cells were starved in Fetal calf serum (FCS)-free medium and pretreated with AKTi (5 µM) before APAP treatment for 3 hr.
 Results demonstrate that AKT inhibition reduces YAP phosphorylation early after APAP treatment.
 (G) Proximity ligation assay (PLA) of the protein combinations YAP/AKT and pYAP/pAKT.
 Red dots indicate interactions between YAP/AKT and pYAP/pAKT, respectively.
 DAPI-stained nuclei are depicted in cyan.
 Single YAP, AKT, pYAP, and pAKT stains serve as assay controls.
 Bottom row: segmentation of the nuclei (empty circles) and dots (black spots).
 One out of two representative experiment is shown.
 Scale bar: 50 µm.
 (H) Quantification of the interactions between YAP/AKT and pYAP/pAKT in the nucleus (experiment shown in G).
 One symbol represents one image (YAP = 17, AKT = 16, YAP-AKT = 22, pYAP = 24, pAKT = 25, pYAP-pAKT = 23).
 (I) PLA showing YAP–AKT interaction units per nuclei of untreated (ctrl, n = 12) and APAP-treated cells (10 mM, for 2 hr, n = 20).
 APAP treatment induces nuclear interaction between YAP and AKT.
 Statistical test: unpaired two-tailed parametric t-test (p value = 0.0155).
-For A and C–F, actin served as loading control.Figure 4—source data 1.Figure 4A,C-F.
+For A and C–F, actin served as loading control.

 To confirm the rapid and AKT-dependent phosphorylation of YAP, liver cells were treated with hepatocyte growth factor (HGF), which activates/phosphorylates AKT kinases via binding the receptor c-MET within 10 min (Xiao et al., 2001).
 HGF administration led to a clear phosphorylation of AKT but not YAP, which might be caused by saturation effects (no further YAP phosphorylation possible under given culture conditions) (Figure 4E).
 However, simultaneous inhibition of AKT kinase activity by the specific inhibitor AKTi (Adlung et al., 2017; Barnett et al., 2005), not only abolished AKT phosphorylation but also reduced YAP phosphorylation (Figure 4E).
 As expected, upon AKTi administration concomitantly with APAP, the phosphorylation of both AKT and YAP decreased (Figure 4F).